hhhuang18/scholarmail/README.md

 "translate":      translate the title and abstract to Chinese

+"filter_list":    the list of keywords to be filtered

-"filter_list":    the list of keywords
+"filter_list":    the list of keywords to be highlighted

 Then run